-'''

-BoundingBoxInput inputA = (BoundingBoxInput) in.getParameter( "A" );

-[...]

-}

-'''

-''' If an input parameter can occur multiple times (maxoccurs > 1 in the definition), use method getParameters(...) instead of getParameter(...).
+''' BoundingBoxInput inputA = (BoundingBoxInput) in.getParameter( "A" ); [...]
+If an input parameter can occur multiple times (maxoccurs > 1 in the definition), use method getParameters(...) instead of getParameter(...).
 The latter method returns a List of ProcessletInput objects.
 Output parameters are treated in a similar manner.
 The second parameter of Processlet#process(..) provides to output parameter sinks.
 It is of type ProcessletOutputs.
 Here's a basic usage example: public void process( ProcessletInputs in, ProcessletOutputs out, ProcessletExecutionInfo info ) throws ProcessletException { ProcessletOutput literalOutput = out.getParameter( "LiteralOutput" ); [...]
 Here's the ProcessletOutput interface: public interface ProcessletOutput { Returns the identifier or name of the output parameter as defined in the process descripti @return the identifier of the output parameter public CodeType getIdentifier(); Returns the title that has been supplied with the request of the output parameter, normall to a human.
-Greturn the title provided with the output, may be null public LanguageString getSubmittedTitle(); Returns the narrative description that has been supplied with the request of the output pa available for display to a human.
-Greturn the abstract provided with the output, may be null public LanguageString getSubmittedAbstract(); Returns whether this output parameter has been requested by the client, i.e. if it will be
+Greturn the title provided with the output, may be null public LanguageString getSubmittedTitle(); '''

+Returns the narrative description that has been supplied with the request of the output pa

+Returns whether this output parameter has been requested by the client, i.e. if it will be

-NOTE: If the parameter is requested, the {@link Processlet} must set a value for this para. or may not do so.
-However, for complex output parameters that are not requested, it is adv more efficient execution of the {@link Processlet}.
+NOTE: If the parameter is requested, the {@link Processlet} must set a value for this parameter or may not do so.
+However, for complex output parameters that are not requested, it is adv

 @return true, if the {@link Processlet} must set the value of this parameter (in this exec

-public boolean isRequested();

 '''

-\ Sets the parameter title in the response sent to the client.
+the parameter title in the response sent to the client

+'''